North Queensferry: Natural environment

-North Queensferry is bounded by two sites of special scientific interest (SSSIs): The entire shoreline of the Firth of Forth and the Carlingnose Point Nature Reserve.
+North Queensferry is bounded by three sites of special scientific interest (SSSIs): The entire shoreline of the Firth of Forth, Ferry Hills, and the Carlingnose Point Nature Reserve.
 The Forth shoreline is an SSSI both on account of its geology and its biological habitats, such as its mudflats which support numerous species of sea birds, many of which are to be seen and heard in and around North Queensferry.
 Carlingnose is designated on account of its exceptional plant life.
 The rare dropwort, field gentian and bloody cranesbill are all found here, along with some notable species of millipede and centipede.
 The reserve is also of interest because of its geology and is a good place to observe sea birds; fulmars nest on the old quarry cliffs at the north side of the reserve.
 Killer whales or orcas have been known to come up the Firth of Forth as far as Queensferry and have been observed from the coastal path which passes through the reserve.
+Port Laing is a bay and beach in North Queensferry.